Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Stochastic attention

 Thus, stochastic attention replaces the deterministic expectation under $\boldsymbol{\pi}_t$ by a finite-sample empirical average.
 If one token is attended to at random according to $\boldsymbol{\pi}_t$, the attention outcome is random.
 If $\nu$ such token selections are averaged, the result remains random but concentrates toward deterministic attention as $\nu$ grows.
-This is exactly the stochastic family we study, with $\nu$ acting as a concentration parameter.
+This is the stochastic family we study, with $\nu$ acting as a concentration parameter.
+The first basic property is mean preservation and deterministic recovery.